Ken Colley Autographs for sale | Star Wars Admiral Piett

 Colley worked extensively with British director Ken Russell; from the early 1970s to the early 1990s as part of a repertory of actors who appeared across Russell’s television and film work.
 He played the role of Modest Tchaikovsky in the film The Music Lovers (1971).
 He went on to play the role of LeGrand in Russell’s The Devils (also 1971); played the journalist Krenek in the biopic Mahler (1974); the composer Frédéric Chopin in Lisztomania (1975).

-For his work in the Star Wars franchise, Colley’s role as Admiral Piett is noted for differing from the other ill-fated Imperial officers who appeared alongside him in The Empire Strikes Back (1980), as Colley was the only actor to play an Imperial officer in a second Star Wars film, reprising his role in Return of the Jedi (1983).
+For his work in the Star Wars franchise, Colley’s role as Admiral Piett is noted for differing from the other ill-fated Imperial officers who appeared alongside him in The Empire Strikes Back (1980).
+Besides, as Colley was the only actor to play an Imperial officer in a second Star Wars film, reprising his role in Return of the Jedi (1983).
 Colley reprised his role as Piett in the Cartoon Network animated special Lego Star Wars: The Empire Strikes Out in September 2012.
 Coincidentally, Colley and David Prowse had a part in the fantasy film Jabberwocky (1977).

 Furthermore, Colley also played a notable role in the 1982 Clint Eastwood film Firefox; where he played a Soviet colonel tasked with the protection of the Firefox and its secrets.
 He went on to play SS-Standartenführer Paul Blobel in the Second World War drama War and Remembrance.